dwyl/image-classifier/README.md

 We now need to add some server-side code.

 The uploaded audio file will be saved on disk as a temporary file in the `/priv/static/uploads` folder.

-We then update the socket to be returned by the LiveView in the `mount/3` function.
-We pass extra arguments -
-typically booleans for the UI such as the button disabling and the spinner - as well as another `allow_upload/3` to handle the upload process of the audio file.
+The Liveview `mount/3` function returns a socket.
+Let's update it and pass extra arguments - typically booleans for the UI such as the button disabling and the spinner - as well as another `allow_upload/3` to handle the upload process of the audio file.

 In `lib/app_web/live/page_live.ex`,
 we change the code like so:

 ```elixir